Request Demo

 Hiring Additional Team Members

 At Herrman and Herrman PLLC, a personal injury law firm in Corpus Christi, Texas, with 120 employees, HR manager Mary Alice Pizana said she does all she can to help employees thrive within the workplace, which includes adding more staff when necessary.
+Leveraging platforms that simplify recruitment can significantly reduce the time and effort involved in finding and hiring top talent.

 "Our law firm has hired more employees to ensure that our team can meet all of its deadlines on time without overworking any team members," Pizana said.
 By making sure that the firm is adequately staffed, she is striving to avoid having employees call out because they want to work fewer hours.